parsakhaz/object-detect-video/README.md

 - GPU is strongly recommended for faster processing
 - Requires sufficient disk space for temporary files
 - Detection quality may vary based on object type and video quality
-- Detection accuracy depends on Moondream2's ability to recognize the specified object type
+- Detection accuracy depends on Moondream's ability to recognize the specified object type
 - Grid-based detection should only be used when necessary due to significant performance impact
 - Web interface provides real-time progress updates and error messages
 - Different visualization styles may be more suitable for different use cases